ashlesha-555/Encryption-and-Decryption/README.md

 # Encryption and Decryption Program

-This program provides functionality for encrypting and decrypting text using two different methods: circular shift encryption (xrot) and expression-based encryption (xplus).
+This program offers functionality for encrypting and decrypting text files using two different methods: circular shift encryption (xrot) and expression-based encryption (xplus).

 ## Usage